Sanchenso/Jamming_Test/README.md

 Optional Arguments:

-- --system (not necessary) - name of the system (e.g., GPS).
+- --system - name of the system (e.g., GPS).
-- --band (not necessary) - band identifier of the system (e.g., L1).
+- --band - band identifier of the system (e.g., L1).
-- --archive (not necessary) - if specified, archives the folder.
+- --archive - if specified, archives the folder.
-- --plot (not necessary) - if specified, shows the plot.
+- --plot - if specified, shows the plot.
 - --start_delay - delay time for start of processing, sec (e.g., 30)

 Functionality: